 The two main approaches addressed by the green building guidelines that yield maximum results are:

-Be sure your appliances, fixtures and mechanical systems are Energy Star rated.
+Be sure that your appliances, fixtures and mechanical systems are Energy Star rated.
 For a comprehensive reference check out the book “Green Building Products: The GreenSpec Guide to Residential Building Materials”.

 It’s important to realize that the house is a complete, linked environment and all its components interact with each other.
 By changing one thing you will affect others and you must design and select items with this in mind.
-Air infiltration is one big area where builders may try to build a tighter house but in the process reduce air changes that are necessary for healthy indoor air quality.

 Referring back to the 90/10 rule: Some significant areas that are determined early on in the design are: